 An impassioned plea for freedom and justice, set in a world uncomfortably like our own, by the Booker Prize-winner Ben Okri.

 BEN OKRI was born in Minna, Nigeria.
 His childhood was divided between Nigeria, where he saw firsthand the consequences of war, and London.
 He won the Booker Prize in 1991 for The Famished Road.
 He has published eleven novels, four volumes of short stories, four books of essays, and four collections of poems.
 His work has been translated into more than twenty-five languages.
 He also writes plays and screenplays.
 He is a fellow of the Royal Society of Literature, a vice president of English PEN, and has been awarded the OBE as well as numerous international prizes and honorary doctorates.
-The Freedom Artist, was published by Akashic Books.
-Prayer for the Living is his latest novel.
+His latest novel, The Freedom Artist, was published by Akashic Books.
+Prayer for the Living is his latest short story collection.